St. Mary’s hosts the Living Change Fellowship.

 - Choir, LEM, lector & other Sunday church ministries

 - Miriam, Mark & Marx: peace & justice community organizing

 - Thrift shop & free clothing exchange

-For more information, we invite you to explore St. Mary’s website:
+For more information, explore the St. Mary’s website: www.StMarysHarlem.org

 Fellows each have a single room with a bed, wardrobe, desk and chair.
 There is a communal eating/living area with a kitchenette.
 Fellows enjoy high-speed wireless internet.